sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 Sensible recommends grouping similar documents, for example, bank statments, into a *document type*.
 To extract data from your documents, first check if they're on Sensible's list of out-of-the-box [supported document types](doc:library-quickstart).
 If not, create document types and configure your custom extractions by using the interactive [tutorial](https://app.sensible.so/tutorial/) or taking the following steps:

 1. To exit the Sensible Instruct editor, click **Sensible** in the upper left corner.
 2. Click the **Document types** tab.
-Create a new document type, then click the type you created to edit it.
-3. In the document type's **Reference documents** tab, upload your own example document.
-4. In the document type's **Configurations** tab, create a new test configuration, and click the configuration you created to edit it.
-5. Write prompts in the configuration editor to extract data using what you learned in previous steps.
+Create a new document type by following the prompts, then write prompts in the configuration editor to extract data using what you learned in previous steps.

 ## Next